vuil/tanzu-cli/docs/full/style_guide.md

 ### Symbols / Emojis

 * Currently no standards or guidance
-* Recommendation is to discuss plans for emoji/symbol use with SIG
 * Deactivate if stdout is not an interactive terminal
   * The component library can provide this check